awsdocs/amazon-route53-docs/doc_source/access-control-managing-permissions.md

 # Using identity\-based policies \(IAM policies\) for Amazon Route 53<a name="access-control-managing-permissions"></a>

-This topic provides examples of identity\-based policies that demonstrate how an account administrator can attach permissions policies to IAM identities \(users, groups, and roles\) and thereby grant permissions to perform operations on Amazon Route 53 resources\.
+This topic provides examples of identity\-based policies that demonstrate how an account administrator can attach permissions policies to IAM identities and thereby grant permissions to perform operations on Amazon Route 53 resources\.

 **Important**
 We recommend that you first review the introductory topics that explain the basic concepts and options to manage access to your Route 53 resources\.
 For more information, see [Overview of managing access permissions to your Amazon Route 53 resources](access-control-overview.md)\.